grumpyjames/birding-almanac/features/a-200-bird-year/part-37-dungeness.md

 ---
-publish_time: 2020-09-14T18:11:00.000Z
+publish_time: 2020-09-16T18:11:00.000Z
-updated_time: 2020-09-14T18:11:00.000Z
+updated_time: 2020-09-16T18:11:00.000Z
 title: Part 37: Dungeness
 ---

 ### Dungeness

-September rolls round, and I am blessed with a renewed resolve, and, through good behaviour and a cunning deployment of miniature railways, an AB2 who is prepared to try a Dungeness outing.
+September rolls round and I am blessed with a renewed resolve.
+Through good behaviour and a cunning deployment of miniature railways, I also am gifted with an AB2 who is prepared to try a Dungeness outing.

 Pronoun guidance: AB1's resolve is renewed.
 This post covers the events of